gothick/phpbb-ext-recaptcha2/README.md

 # phpbb-ext-recaptcha2

-Current status: pre-alpha.
-I've tested it local, for registrations only, and it seems to work.
-I'm not promising any more than that :)

-More work to come.
+Current status: beta.
+This has been tested locally, and on a few live boards.
+I've done some fixes, and it mostly appears to work just fine.
+But, you know, it's still a beta.
+Don't blame me if it breaks on you :D